onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 You dont believe ai’m a prophet?
 I’m more prophet than professor Jiang is a professor - that agent of demoralization and foreign propaganda that is surgical in precision - he is the modern version of what Yuri Bezmenov described 42 years ago - that’s why we need digital borders - to not be eroded so easily from within which is a failure mode of classical liberalism - and its so sad to have to say “classical” to distinguish it from today’s “liberals” - the apple didn’t fall far from the tree - it simply rotted
     Digital borders, openness, subversion, demoralization
     ideological subversion
+    I think of Yuri Bezmenov in my nightmares

 Don’t look up?
 We’ve been told to not look up to god